 Needle valves normally provide Z- or L-shaped flow path through the body.

 Wherever precise flow measurement is the required role of the needle valve comes into play.
 In comparison with a diaphragm valve, a Needle valve can handle more differential pressure.

-Needle valves finds their application in almost every industry wherever control or metering of steam, gas, oil, air, water or other non-viscous liquids is needed.
+Needle valves find their application in almost every industry wherever control or metering of steam, gas, oil, air, water, or other non-viscous liquids is needed.
 Needle valves are widely used in Power generation, Zoological sciences, Cooling, Instrumentation control, and Gas and liquid dispensation industries.

-In slurries and viscous media, needle valve is avoided as the the small orifice can easily blocked by thick material or solids.
+In slurries and viscous media, the needle valve is avoided as a small orifice can easily be blocked by thick material or solids.

 Role of Needle Valves